This article was updated on September 26, 2018.

 Work for Yourself, Not by Yourself

-As Business Insider reports, a company called Spacious offers small business owners seats within New York City restaurants for $95 a month or $29 a day.
+As Business Insider reports, an organization called Spacious offers small business owners seats within New York City restaurants for $95 a month or $29 a day.
 The participating restaurants, which don't open until 5:00 or 6:00 p.m. each night, agree to make their tables and chairs available to Spacious members during the day.
 Spacious then takes care of providing Wi-Fi access, unlimited coffee, background music and hosts to ensure that members have everything they need.

 It's a win-win-win.
 Small business owners have the opportunity to work in a pleasant environment that is not crowded, supplied with as much coffee as they need.
 And while these working customers may not necessarily purchase more food or drinks, the restaurant earns a percentage of the fees that Spacious collects from members, while Spacious gets to establish a growing revenue stream.